carbonfive/AsteroidsVR/README.md

 #### Running the Game

 In Unity, we usually add an object with only a script to run the actual game logic of the scene.
-In our case, this the Game Controller, which will spawn new asteroids on start and keep spawning every 10 seconds.
-Becasue of this, we no longer need an asteroid in our scene, but instead have to connect the GameController to the original Asteroid prefab, who needs all its scripts activated.
+In our case, this is the Game Controller, which will spawn new asteroids on start and keep spawning every 10 seconds.
+Becasue of this, we no longer need an asteroid in our scene, but instead have to connect the GameController to the original Asteroid prefab, which needs all its scripts activated.

 1. Delete the Asteroid from the Hierarchy
-1. Select the Asteroid pre-fab under the Prefabs folder under the Assets pane.
+1. In the Project Pane, select the Asteroid pre-fab within the Prefabs folder.
-1. Activate all the scripts on the Asteroid pre-fab in the inspector.
+1. Activate all the scripts on the Asteroid pre-fab in the Inspector.
-1. Drag the GameController prefab from the Prefab folder under the Assets pane on to the Hierarchy.
+1. Drag the GameController prefab to the Hierarchy.
+It contains the code to spawn 6 asteroids at the beginning of the game, and one more every 10 seconds.
-1. With the GameController object in the Hierarchy pane selected (very important) drag the Asteroid pre-fab from the Prefabs folder under the Assets pane to the asteroids field in the Inspector.
-1. To prevent stop the Asteroids from moving when the game is over:
-  1. In the AsteroidController script, uncomment lines 8 and 22
-  1. In the AsteroidMovementController script, uncomment lines 13 and 18
 1. Save the game and run it.
 You see many Asteroids heading towards you.
 Blow them up to rack up the points.
-Don't worry if one gets to close; you can't lose ... yet!
+Don't worry if one gets too close; you can't lose ... yet!

 #### It's Game Over, man!

-In order for the game to end, we need detect a collision between the Main Camera and any asteroid.
+In order for the game to end, we need to detect a collision between the Main Camera and any asteroid.

-1. In the Hierarchy pane, open the Cardboard Main tree until you can select the Main Camera.
+1. In the Hierarchy pane, open the CardboardMain tree until you can select the Main Camera.
 1. In the Inspector, click on Add Component and start typing "Sphere Collider".
 Select it when the option becomes available.
-1. In the Sphere Colider component properties, set the radius to 1.2
+1. In the Sphere Collider component properties, set the radius to 1.2
+1. To stop the Asteroids from moving when the game is over:
+  1. In the AsteroidController script, uncomment lines 8 and 22
+  1. In the AsteroidMovementController script, uncomment lines 13 and 18
 1. Hit play and watch the asteroids move towards the camera.
-When one of them gets to close, it's Game Over.
+When one of them gets too close, it's Game Over.
 1. Save the scene!

 Congratulations!
 You’re done.